-- But an interpolated variance may choose a branch that goes into a node that is not reached in forward induction.a - In this case, the algorithm fails. - The Ritchken-Trevor algorithm does not have this problem as all interpolated variances are involved in the forward-induction phase. - It may be hard to calculate the implied $\beta_1$ and $\beta_2$ from option prices.b
+- Worse, an interpolated variance may choose a branch that goes into a node that is not reached in forward induction.a - In this case, the algorithm fails. - The RT algorithm does not have this problem. - This is because all interpolated variances are involved in the forward-induction phase. - It may be hard to calculate the implied $\beta_1$ and $\beta_2$ from option prices.b